openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The signed Request Object MAY contain all the parameters listed above except `request`.
 The signed Request Object MUST contain an `expected_origins` parameter.

-This is an example of such a request:
+Below is a non-normative example of such a request:

 ```js
 const credential = await navigator.identity.get({